fubinf/propra-inf/process/how-to.md

 Wenn wir uns auf einen Teil der Universität beziehen, nennen wir sie beim vollen Namen und benutzen `<replacement id="...">...</replacement>` Tags, um die Angabe änderbar zu machen.

-## How we work

-Suggested order of work steps towards task descriptions.

-1. Sketch a task group and its motivation.
-2. List candidate tasks for the task group.
-   Order them from more general (and useful for most people) to more specialized.
-   As a rule, the more general tasks should be difficulty 2, the specialized ones harder.
-   For the general tasks, split large ones (over two hours) into pieces, including pieces that should be "assumed" and then belong into different taskgroups or even chapters.
-Create placeholders with todo markers for those.
-3. Outline a task description by selecting the section structure, in particular the section subtypes, and formulating the learning goal.
-4. Draft the background (keep it short), instructions, and submission sections.
-5. Have someone else review the description for coherence between goal and instructions/submission and for appropriateness of the instructions given the difficulty.